 Compensation and Benefits:

 a.
-Salary: Compensation shall be $57,298.00 annually less statutory and other authorized deductions.
+Salary: Compensation shall be [SALARY AMOUNT] annually less statutory and other authorized deductions.
 The EMPLOYEE understands that his/her position is exempt from overtime under State and Federal law.
 Salary will be paid semi-monthly over an eleven-month period beginning with the first pay period following the Effective Date.
 Paychecks will compensate employees for 1/22 of their annual salary.
-Any annual or monthly bonus or stipend shall be pro-rated to the official hire date of the employee.
-Any overpayments shall be repaid within the 2019-2020 year.
+Any annual or monthly bonus or stipend shall be pro-rated to the official hire date of the Employee.
+Any overpayments shall be repaid within the 2020-2021 year.

 b.
+Stipend: Charter School will provide a monthly stipend for work performed remotely due to office closures related to COVID-19.

+c.
 Benefits: The EMPLOYEE shall be entitled to all health and welfare benefits granted to other employees of the Charter School in the same classification, workday, and work year.

-c.
+d.
 Paid Sick Leave (“PSL”): In satisfaction of the California Healthy Workplaces, Healthy Families Act, EMPLOYEE will be allotted 8 hours per month for eleven months (88 hours) of PSL per school year beginning immediately upon the effective date of this Agreement.
 PSL days are not accrued on an as-worked basis but rather are allotted to the eligible employees on the first day of work each 11-month school year for use in the current school year.
 Employees may use PSL beginning on the 30th day after the effective date of this Agreement.
 Employees hired after the start of the work year will be allotted a prorated amount of PSL at the rate of one (1) day per month.
 Employees may use their accrued PSL to take paid time off for the diagnosis, care, or treatment of an existing health condition of (or preventative care for) the employee or the employee’s family member.
 Employee may also use PSL to take time off from work for reasons related to domestic violence, stalking, or sexual assault.
 For purposes of this policy, “family member” means a child, parent, spouse, registered domestic partner, grandparent, grandchild, or sibling of the employee.
 “Child” means a biological child, a foster child, an adopted child, a step-child, a child of a registered domestic partner, a legal ward, or a child of a person standing in loco parentis.
 “Parent” means a biological, foster, or adoptive parent, a step-parent, or a legal guardian of the employee or the employee’s spouse or registered domestic partner.
 “Spouse” means a legal spouse, as defined by California law.

 PSL - Accrued but unused PSL in excess of 72 hours may not be carried over from year to year and will not be paid out upon termination.